 Cook it till the onions disappear, and the beef is soft, and that’s it!

-The best way to accompanied this delicious dish is of course with Spaetzel, a kind of soft egg noodle found in the cuisines of Germany, Austria, Switzerland, Hungary… But gnocchi is also fine.
+The best way to accompany this delicious dish is of course with Spaetzel, a kind of soft egg noodle found in the cuisines of Germany, Austria, Switzerland, Hungary… But gnocchi is also fine.

-They are really easy to do and if you have any doubt on how to cook them there are many videos on YouTube.
+They are really easy to do and if you have any doubts on how to cook them there are many videos on YouTube.

 2 Tbsp. melted butter.

 Mix all the ingredients, till you have a sticky soft dough.
-Cook them in a large pot of salt water, and you can add them one by one with a little spoon, or by using a Spaetzel-planel.
+Cook them in a large pot of saltwater, and you can add them one by one with a little spoon, or by using a Spaetzel-panel.
 Cook them till they come up and float on the surface.